desh2608/gss/README.md

 * `--force-overwrite`: Flag to force enhanced audio files to be overwritten.

-## Other details
+## FAQ

+**What happens if I set the `--max-batch-duration` too large?**

+The enhancement would still work, but you will see several warnings of the sort:
-Internally, we also have a fallback option to chunk up batches into increasingly smaller parts in case OOM error is encountered (see `gss.core.enhancer.py` ).
+"Out of memory error while processing the batch.
+Trying again with <num-chunks> chunks.` Internally, we have a fallback option to chunk up batches into increasingly smaller parts in case OOM error is encountered (see `gss.core.enhancer.py`).
+However, this would slow down processing, so we recommend reducing the batch size if you see this warning very frequently.

+**I am seeing "out of memory error" a lot.
+What should I do?**

+Try reducing `--max-batch-duration`.
+If you are enhancing a large number of very small segments, try providing `--max-batch-cuts` with some small value (e.g., 2 or 3).
+This is because batching together a large number of small segments requires memory overhead which can cause OOMs.

+**How to understand the format of output file names?**

 The enhanced wav files are named as *recoid-spkid-start_end.wav*, i.e., 1 wav file is generated for each segment in the RTTM.
 The "start" and "end" are padded to 6 digits,